 From the outset, phonics is taught daily and reinforced and practised through the school's reading scheme.
 The teaching of reading is focused on developing fluency and comprehension skills so children can become independent, engaged and critical readers.
-Children will be read to regularly each week so that they experience books and texts which may be beyond their own reading preferences.
+Children will be read to regularly to enrich their language and enjoyment of books, and will be encouraged to develop their own reading preferences.
 Our English curriculum uses high quality and diverse texts, encompassing fiction, non-fiction and poetry, including traditional and classic texts which enable children to develop an appreciation of our rich and varied literary heritage.

 We want children to be able to write with confidence and accuracy for a variety of purposes and audiences whilst developing their own individual style.
 We want our children to be able to write with grammatical accuracy and be able to apply spelling patterns correctly using a neat and fluent cursive handwriting style.
 Spoken language underpins the development of reading and writing.
 At Applecroft, we aim to develop pupils' confidence and competence in spoken language and listening skills and provide opportunities for all children to enrich their vocabulary and participate in classroom discussions, assemblies and drama.

 Pie Corbett says…

 Great books build the imagination.
 The more we read aloud expressively, and the more children are able to savour, discuss and reinterpret literature through the arts, the more memorable the characters, places and events become, building an inner world.
 A child who is read to will have an inner kingdom of unicorns, talking spiders and a knife that cuts into other worlds.
 The mind is like a ‘tardis’; it may seem small but inside there are many mansions.
 Each great book develops the imagination and equips the reader with language.